Bender250/bender250.github.io/_posts/eth/2020-03-29-Paragliding_in_corona_time.md

 ![](https://lh3.googleusercontent.com/VZaaopXvpIyDd1U0Ic92-icUMpdHZ67-qBvaRkgiVAkPzij8xAHptqEoW8IF8yp7IWI_-kUJC08trg6YF5G1ATGIWsYXCRKM7iT-bXUNQigrUvkdexGzm1NtG-ONQBU4aRdj-QHebUY=w2560-h1440-no)
 *Röti is a nice peak, the surrounding was covered with 20 cm of fresh snow, but on the top, it was almost all ice layer.*

 The cliff takeoff on ice looked scarier than the wind.
 But the scariest were takeoffs of Swiss League pilots.
-Their high span wings were doing many things, but not steady takeoffs.
+Their large span wings were doing many things, but not steady takeoffs.
 This scared the shit out of me.
 I went to a flat section, raised my wing in the strong wind, and played with it a bit.
 It fell absolutely perfect, I gained confidence and moved to the cliff.
 Fortunately, someone stopped me that I have not finished the preflight check!
 How stupid of me, I just planned to play a bit, launching later, and it is crucial to stick to the plan in paragliding.

 ![](https://lh3.googleusercontent.com/k340V1ngUpGNLFXG07L5iFyMvalVQZoLjY3tbEpqYTOhDbx9A9xvu9FiDNKZOzOW65eliQdPrBYaoqBOrlIaA5BgmEKCEOz9fPtCONMJC8fbaXoBCR8-CSkpdHOmMRwhyAwEVoLlLX8=w2560-h1440-no)
 *I am wearing all my warm clothes, wool underwear, 2 down jackets, Primaloft pants, a windproof jacket, and pants.
 The air was chill, about -5° C at the takeoff, -13° C at the bottom of the inversion layer (the possibly highest point where you can soar "easily").*

-After the most thorough preflight check in my life, I raised my wing, slowly with control walk against the wind, and took off without issues.
+After the most thorough preflight check in my life, I raised my wing, slowly with control walked against the wind, and took off without issues.
 Note that it is not my skill that made it easy, beginner wings are just simple to handle.

 Did I manage to stay 1.5 hours in the air, as was the goal of professionals?
 No chance, my flight was mere 15 minutes short.
 I got almost no lift and simply sank down.
 Like 1/3 of the Swiss League, whose members greeted me at the landing place as the "Alpha guy."
 Swiss paragliders manufacturer Advance names wings by the Greek alphabet.
 Alpha is for beginners - the wing that I fly.
 Omega is a competition wing, that many were flying there.
 No one else was flying Alpha there ;).